RaviTambade/Craftsmanship/Notes/manageyourself.md

 🔍 *Diagnosis leads to direction.
 And direction leads to progress.*

----

 ## 💥 **Final Words from Your Mentor**

-> “Give me 60 days, and I’ll give you a new version of yourself.”
+> “Give me 90 days, and I’ll give you a new version of yourself.”

-Let’s be honest — 2023 may not have gone exactly how you planned.
+Let’s be honest — Your last year may not have gone exactly how you planned.
 But you’re still here.
 You still have time.
 And that means you still have **hope**.